hieuhidro/core-web-vitals/Readme.md

 - Move javascript to footer.
 - Adding Rocket-Loader.
 - Defer javascript codes.
-- Defer CSS files by using javascript.
+- Defer/preload CSS files by using javascript/browser preload.
 - Minify inline CSS, Javascript.
 - Active the first item of Owl Carousel first.

-## Specifications
+##- Specifications

 - You have to disable merge **css**